The number of zeros of linear combinations of $L$-functions near the critical line: Introduction

-where $F(s)=\sum_{j\le J} b_j L_j(s)$ with $J\ge 2$, $b_1, \dots, b_J$ are nonzero real numbers, and $L_1, \dots, L_J$ belong to the Selberg class of $L$-functions, and verify a stronger version of the Selberg orthonormality conjecture (see \eqref{SOC} below).
-In the special case where all the $L_j$'s are Dirichlet $L$-functions or Hecke $L$-functions attached to the ideal class characters of a quadratic imaginary field, one obtains an asymptotic formula $N_F(\sigma_1, \sigma_2, T)\sim c_F(\sigma_1, \sigma_2)T$ as $T\to \infty$, for a certain positive constant $c_F(\sigma_1,\sigma_2)$ (See \cite{BoJe}, \cite{KL} and \cite{Le2}).
-Furthermore, by using the methods of proof of Theorem \ref{Main} below, one can generalize this result by showing that
+if the $L_j$ belong to the Selberg class of $L$-functions, and verify a stronger version of the Selberg orthogonality conjecture (see \eqref{SOC} below).
+In the special case where the $L_j$ are Dirichlet $L$-functions or Hecke $L$-functions attached to the ideal class characters of a quadratic imaginary field, one obtains an asymptotic formula $N_F(\sigma_1, \sigma_2, T) \sim c_F(\sigma_1, \sigma_2)T$ as $T\to \infty$, for a certain positive constant $c_F(\sigma_1,\sigma_2)$ (See \cite{BoJe}, \cite{KL} and \cite{Le2}).
+Furthermore, by using the methods of the proof of Theorem \ref{Main} below, one can generalize this result by showing that